 Low life expectancy and high levels of poverty persist

-The extent to which the HIV/AIDS epidemic has been affecting Zambia is particularly worrying: at 13.5 per cent, the HIV-prevalence rate is among the highest in Africa.
+Investment in social protection is a central aspect in Zambia's national development plan, which outlines the government's vision regarding poverty reduction strategies.
+However, its implementation remains a challenge.
+Quite often, households that are heavily affected by poverty are more vulnerable to HIV/AIDS, droughts and floods and changes in agricultural policies.
+Because of the social and economic environment, life expectancy in the country remains low at only 55 years.
+The extent to which the HIV/AIDS epidemic has been affecting Zambia is particularly worrying: at 12.7 per cent, the HIV-prevalence rate is among the highest in Africa.
 HIV/AIDS therefore remains a major public health concern in Zambia.

 Children in Zambia represent a highly vulnerable segment of population.
-They are frequently neglected by their families, abused or pushed into harsh forms of labour that may include illicit drug peddling and petty work.
+Children in special need of protection include those who have lost their parents, as well as those who have been neglected by their families, abused or pushed into harsh forms of labour that may include illicit drug peddling and petty work.
 Young girls are often forced to engage in commercial sex work in order to raise income for their families.

 SOS Children's Villages in Zambia